I couldn't get enough of the addictive views at Mt Arden.

-I awoke bleary-eyed after three mammoth days along the trail, including Day 9’s elevated expedition to the 844 metre peak of Mt Arden.
-I threw on every item of excess clothing I hadn’t already worn to bed, cooked and stored my porridge in my day pack and trudged back up the track.
+I awoke bleary-eyed after three mammoth days on the Heysen Trail, including Day 9’s elevated expedition to the 844-metre climax of Mt Arden.
+I threw on every item of excess clothing that I hadn’t already worn to bed, brewed my porridge, refilled my water bladder and trudged back up the track I had descended the evening before.

-The wind had increased significantly overnight and it buffeted my diminishing frame as soon as I left the campsite’s sheltered gully.
-As a result, my already shaky footsteps through the dimly lit saltbush were even more cautious.
-The sun hadn’t yet crept over the horizon, but I could already distinguish the rangy hilltops sprawled out in front of me.
+The wind had increased significantly overnight and it buffeted my diminishing frame as soon as I left Mt Arden South Campsite’s sheltered gully.
+As a result, my already shaky footsteps through the dimly lit saltbush were extra cautious.
+The sun hadn’t yet crept over the horizon, but the rangy hilltops that surrounded Willochra Plain were already distinguishable.
 When the light finally spilled over the distant mountains, the entire valley glittered gold.

-I continued to get whacked by the cold, blustery conditions on my journey to the summit, but it didn’t stop me from unpacking all of my camera equipment and setting up time-lapse videos of the climbing sun.
-The rain jacket I had worn for added warmth flapped ferociously in the wind and, at some point throughout the morning, my camera lens cap catapulted from my pocket and down one of the steep slopes, never to be found again.
-An unfortunate casualty for the greater photography good.
+I continued to get whacked by the cold, blustery conditions, but they didn’t stop me from unpacking my camera equipment and creating time-lapse videos of the emerging dawn.
+My now-oversized rain jacket flapped ferociously in the wind and, at some point throughout the morning, my camera lens cap catapulted from my pocket, never to be found again—an unfortunate casualty for the greater photography good.

-Other than a few sticky slopes, Day 10’s short 12-kilometre hike was super straightforward.
-But, as always when hiking, there was a leveller.
-I’m not sure if this section of the trail was to blame, or the fact I hadn’t showered in several days, but a flock of fearless flies joined me for the day.
-They were relentless.
+Other than a handful of sticky slopes, Day 10’s short 12-kilometre trek was relatively straightforward—compared to the last 48 hours anyway.
+But, as always in hiking, there was a leveller.
+I’m not sure if the region was to blame, or the fact I hadn’t showered in several days, but a flock of relentless flies followed me throughout the day.
+While I appreciated their enthusiasm, I didn’t welcome their suicidal attempts to be swallowed.

-The wind that almost blew me off the top of Mt Arden during the morning’s backtrack returned when I arrived at the Eyre Depot Campsite and began setting up my tent.
-The whipping dust wreaked havoc with my tent and belongings, but I knew I only was only a day’s walk from a washing machine, a deep-fried dinner and the town of Quorn.
+The fierce winds that almost blew me off the top of Mt Arden during my morning’s backpedalling returned at Eyre Depot.
+The whipping dust wreaked havoc with my tent construction, but I didn’t let it get me down; I was only one day’s walk from a washing machine and another deep-fried dinner in Quorn on Day 11.

 All the details.